 Sometimes the most powerful stories, are those written by actual students and clients here at Digital Traffic Ace.

-That’s why today I’m proud to share with you the story of Wai-Leng Leung, an entrepreneur who joined our Shopify Implementation Program at the beginning of the year.
+That’s why today I’m proud to share with you the story of Wai-Leng Leung, an entrepreneur who joined our Store Implementation Program at the beginning of the year.

 I asked if we could do a Case Study, documenting her success.
 She decided to do something better, and write an entire post on her journey.